Director: John Landis

 Somerset, Wisconsin is the setting of a night of bondage and torture that took place last October.
 Two sisters who sexually assaulted a man in their home have been taken into custody by authorities after he reported the incident.
 Valerie Bartkey, 24 and Amanda Johnson, 17, are the two allegedly responsible for the vile acts that happened that night.

 According to the 18-year-old victim, he appeared at the sister’s residence in Somerset and was punched and kicked by the girls upon his arrival, and what probably began as a night of fun appears to have developed into a scene from a horror movie.

-After the young man was beaten, he was presented with a beverage which he was told was lemonade, but after taking a sip he came to discover it was the urine of one or both of his attackers.
-At … Read More »
+After the young man was beaten, he was presented with a beverage which he was told was lemonade, but after taking a sip he came to discover it was the urine of one … Read More »

 Directed by: John Carpenter